Edmund Blackadder: Historicity

 Blackadder is a genuine surname, its usage in the UK currently documented back to the 15th century, which may explain the choice of the name, with the first series being set in this time period.
 The name is thought to be mostly Scottish in origin, which is not contradicted in the series, as the first Blackadder begins as the Duke of Edinburgh.
 However, the Scottish name means "black water" and the first series clearly links the name to the snake.
 (There is footage of a black snake in the opening credits.)
 In the third series, it is revealed that a branch of the Blackadder family is a significant clan in Scotland, although they have become known by the name MacAdder.
 There is a Clan Blackadder in reality.
 The late Dr Eric Blackadder, Chief Medical Officer at the BBC at the time of the first programme, made the unlikely claim that the series is named after him.

-Among historical members of the Clan, in 1502, Robert Blackadder Archbishop of Glasgow presided over a botched ceremony where James IV of Scotland swore to keep perpetual peace with England.
+Among historical members of the Clan, in 1502, Robert Blackadder Archbishop of Glasgow presided over a botched ceremony where King James IV of Scotland swore to keep perpetual peace with England.
 At the first attempt, the King read his oath from a paper where "France" was written instead of "England."

 George Buchanan mentions an Edmund Blackadder in his 1582 Rerum Scoticarum Historia, writing that Mary, Queen of Scots embarked on a boat at Leith to sail to Alloa Tower in June 1566, crewed by "William and Edmond Blackadder, Edward Robertson and Thomas Dickson, all Bothwell's vassals and notorious pirates."
 In 1567, her husband Lord Darnley was assassinated in mysterious circumstances after an explosion in Edinburgh.
 This Captain William Blackadder was one of the first upon the scene and taken to be one of the conspirators.
 He was accused, scapegoated for the murder, and executed by being hanged, drawn and quartered, with each of his four limbs being sent to a different Scottish city to be put on display.
 Later, it was said that he had only appeared on the street after hearing the explosion while drinking in a tavern at the Tron on the Royal Mile.
 Edmund Blackadder was at the battle of Carberry Hill in June 1567, and was one of the first to abandon the Queen and ride away.

 A Major General Charles Blackader served in the British army during the First World War, commanding an Indian colonial brigade and the 38th (Welsh) Division on the Western Front, and a territorial brigade in Dublin during the Easter Rising of 1916.

 The name "Baldrick" is also authentic - but much rarer - and has been dated in Britain back to the Norman Conquest of 1066.
 This name is Germanic in origin.